 - Co-pays.

-- Other Procedures.
+- Other procedures.

-- Contingency Funds.
+- Contingency funds.

 - Giveaways (such as promotional items other than pamphlets, postcards and other educational materials).

 - Flea treatments, de-worming, ear-cleaning, bathing, e-collars, and microchipping (unless part of a surgical package).

 - Vaccines (other than rabies), blood tests and other tests.

-- County pet licenses.
+- Pet licenses.

 - Education curriculum development.

 - Conference attendance costs.